MicrosoftDocs/visualstudio-docs/mac/components-walkthrough.md

 ### Logging into the Component Store

 Accessing the Components Store requires a Xamarin Store account.
-To log in from the Component Manager, click the <kbd>Login to your Xamarin Account</kbd> button in the upper right.
+To log in from the Component Manager, click the **Login to your Xamarin Account** button in the upper right.
 This will launch the account dialog, allowing you to log in:

  [ ![](Images/components-walkthrough-03New.png)]()